-KION KEGIOTEK 2.
-Ensure all meetings of the Trust are held separately to the Council and in compliance with the Trust's governing documents and standing orders.
-Check Council and Trust minutes.
-3. The Trust to ensure the Charity operates and submits the annual returns and in compliance with the requirements of the Charity Commission,.
-Check Trust records and minutes.
+RISK REGISTER 2.
+Ensure all meetings of separately to the Council the Trust's governing docorders. and in compliance with Council and 3.
+The Trust to ensure the submits the annual return with the requirements of Commission,. ns and in compliance